Famous Spanish Artists from the Contemporary Art World

 Antoni Tapies - The Matter Painter

 One of the most famous European artists of his generation, Antoni Tapies was a Spanish painter, sculptor and theorist.
 Experimenting with materials foreign to academic artistic expression, he often employed found objects and natural materials.
-He created a variety of matter paintings, believing that the notion of matter must also be understood from the point of view of Mediaeval mysticism as magic, mimesis and alchemy.
+The famous Spanish artist created a variety of matter paintings, believing that the notion of matter must also be understood from the point of view of Medieval mysticism as magic, mimesis and alchemy.

 Featured images: Antoni Tapies, via gettimages.com; Antoni Tàpies – Pintura, 1955, via museoreinasofia.com